enriquepablo/npl-web/npl_foundation.rst

 predicates, the ability to express predicates through constraints, classes of predicates, etc. In first order predicate logic, you cannot have variables ranging over predicates.
-In the natural language, I hope I have shown that you can do the equivalent.
+In the natural languages, I hope I have shown that you can do the equivalent.

 The natural way out of this problem is